 Are you ready to rid your customer's system of a client-based VPN in favor of simple SSL?
 Tread carefully.
-This tip, courtesy of Information Security magazine, sorts through five SSL VPNs so you'll know which VPN equipment
+This tip, courtesy of Information Security magazine, sorts through five SSL VPNs so you'll know which VPN equipment to recommend.

 Enterprises are being drawn to SSL virtual private networks by the promise of easier support for roaming users -- there's no need to install a thick client that is closely tied to a particular operating system and requires an IT department to touch each endpoint.
 With nothing more than a Web browser, users can securely connect to internal networks from just about any machine, anywhere.